 The following list shows the possible UI treatments that you can use for qualified rates:

 These examples show that the wording for qualified rates can be generic ("get a lower price"), show a range ("10-15% off"), or be specific ("15% off").
 They can also refer to a specific loyalty program by its name ("Example Partner Rewards").

 Notice that in all cases, the qualified rates themselves are not shown; instead, the user is prompted to see the rate with the "View" element.
 This is typically an obligation of your contract.

-When the user clicks "View", we send them to the URL specified by your Point of Sale.
+When the user clicks "View", we send them to the URL specified by your Landing Pages (formerly Points of Sale).
 This is where the user sees the discounted rate, plus any qualifiers (such as a requirement that they be in a membership program to book at this rate).